apiflask/apiflask/docs/usage.md

     category = String(required=True, validate=OneOf(['dog', 'cat']))
 ```

-To validate a field with specific rule, you can pass a validator or a list of validators
+To validate a field with a specific rule, you can pass a validator or a list of validators
-(import them from `apiflask.validators`) to the `validate` argument of field class:
+(import them from `apiflask.validators`) to the `validate` argument of the field class:

 ```python hl_lines="3 7 8"
 from apiflask import Schema